From Raising Healthy Chickens to Fuelling Hope for a Nation

 Most people don’t want to function in corrupt ways, but they feel like it’s the only way they can get by.
 The entrenched cultural norms they face have a powerful influence.
 However, when they are offered a compelling reason to change, have the necessary training, and the support of a growing community committed to function with integrity, they are quick to embrace the change.

 Our next major effort is coming up at the end of October.
-I will be returning to Sierra Leone with Bill Pipki from CLI to meet with current cohort leaders and those interested in coming on board, to encourage and provide training needed to grow the movement of integrity and transformation.
+I will be returning to Sierra Leone with Bill Pipki from Commissioning a Lifestyle of Integrity to meet with current cohort leaders and those interested in coming on board, to encourage and provide training needed to grow the movement of integrity and transformation.
 We are also planning to expand the network into several villages outside Freetown, and into two inland new cities, Bo and Kenema.

 Your faithful support of Conrad, Anna and TSL Director Desmond Johnson has been vital to the effort to see Sierra Leone transformed by the whole Gospel.
 I feel privileged to carry on the work and am so grateful for your ongoing support.